gonzalomarcote/take-home-assessment/README.md

 Using kubernetes you need to provide all your employees with a way of launching multiple development environments (different base images, requirements, credentials, others).
 The following are the basic needs for it.

 ### 1. UI, CI/CD, workflow or other tool that will allow people to select options for:
 To make interactive for the developers to use different options there could be many different solutions like Jenkins, GitHub Actions, GitLab CI-CD or even with ArgoCD.
-Since we have been using GitHub Actions in this assesment I will try to continue using it and do one small example for the different options with one `workflow_dispatch` to let the devs in the company choose different options
+Since we have been using GitHub Actions in this assessment I will try to continue using it and do one small example for the different options with one `workflow_dispatch` to let the devs in the company choose different options

 #### 1.a.
 Base image
 With the following block we can let the users select a different docker python image version: